Zergie/YAMMU/README.md

-# MMU-Filament-Storage
+# Octo-Filament-Station
+"Eight Materials, Twin Drawers, One Enclosure."

-A filament storage for usage in MMU for example the Enraged Rabbit Carrot Feeder (ERCF) in the style of a voron printer.
+A filament drawer unit for usage with an MMU for example the Enraged Rabbit Carrot Feeder (ERCF) in the style of a voron printer.

 # BOM
 | Part Description   | Standard           | Qty |